July Technology 2020

 Bellarmine is adapting curriculum from Common Sense Media to help our students prepare for their digital futures.
-In the iPad Orientation, we introduced our students to an adapted version of a lesson called "Our Digital Life 102."
-Ask your son or daughter about it.
-He or she can show it to you on MOODLE.
+In the iPad Orientation, we introduced our new students to all 6 digital literacy topics.
+If you would like to see these lessons, your son or daughter can show it to you on MOODLE.

 July is the month we are distributing iPads and running our online student orientation.
-At this time, parents and students often have question about the restrictions that Bellarmine places on iPads.
-This has been a topic that generates confusion.
+At this time, parents and students often have questions about the restrictions that Bellarmine places on iPads.
 My hope is that this page makes it clearer.

 Where Do We Start?

-The iPads that you purchase from Bellarmine can be supervised by Bellarmine before they are sent home.
+All iPads used at Bellarmine are supervised by Bellarmine.
 This gives us the ability to add and remove different restrictions.
 We start by turning most of the restrictions on for freshmen.
 This configures the iPad to work well for school work.
 There are very few options for social media, games and other entertainment.
 Limiting the iPads to functions that support school work generally help our students stay more focused using the iPad for learning.

-If you get home with your iPad and you find the restrictions too limiting, contact the IT department with a request to loosen the restrictions.
+If you get home with your iPad and you find the restrictions too limiting, contact Digital Services by phone with a request to loosen the restrictions.
+Call the main line (253-752-7701) and then press option 6.
 We can change the restriction settings from our office.
 If the iPad is connected to the Internet, the new settings will take effect quickly, usually in less than a minute.
+If you would like to work with us in person, you can bring your iPad to the Technology Support Center located in Orell Hall.
+We are open from 08:30 to 15:30 (3 pm), M-F all summer.
+Please remember your mask.

-Bellarmine manages iPad resttrictions using a mobile device management system (MDM) from Cisco-Meraki.
-Part of this MDM is an iPad app called Meraki Systems Manager.
+Bellarmine manages iPad restrictions using a mobile device management system (MDM) from Jamf Student.
 This tool allows us to restrict the iPads, or to remove restrictions when parents ask.
-See the next tab at the top of the page for a disclosure statement about the Meraki Systems Manager.

 iPad Restriction Settings

 Bellarmine restrictions include the following three areas.
-These restrictions greatly reduce the distractions on the iPads, as well as prevent some common forms of cheating.
+These restrictions greatly reduce the distractions on the iPads, as well as reduce some common forms of cheating.

 - Access to the App Store is blocked.
-School approved apps are available in the Meraki Systems Manager app.
+School approved apps are available in the Jamf Student app.

 - Use of FaceTime for making video calls is blocked.